HTTPArchive/almanac.httparchive.org/src/content/en/2019/http2.md

 <figcaption>Figure 14.
 HTTP/2 prioritization support in common CDNs.</figcaption>
 </figure>

-Figure 14 shows that a fairly significant portion of traffic is subject to the identified issue, totalling 26.82% on desktop and 27.83% on mobile.
+Figure 14 shows that a fairly significant portion of traffic is subject to the identified issue, totaling 26.82% on desktop and 27.83% on mobile.
 How much of a problem this is depends on exactly how your page loads and whether high priority resources are discovered late or not for your site.

 <figure>
   <div class="big-number">27.83%</div>
   <figcaption>Figure 15.
-The percent of mobile requests with sub-optimal HTTP/2 prioritisation.</figcaption>
+The percent of mobile requests with sub-optimal HTTP/2 prioritization.</figcaption>
 </figure>

 Another issue is with the `upgrade` HTTP header being used incorrectly.
 Web servers can respond to requests with an `upgrade` HTTP header suggesting that it supports a better protocol that the client might wish to use (e.g. advertise HTTP/2 to a client only using HTTP/1.1).
 You might think this would be useful as a way of informing the browser it supports HTTP/2, but since browsers only support HTTP/2 over HTTPS and since use of HTTP/2 can be negotiated through the HTTPS handshake, the use of this `upgrade` header for advertising HTTP/2 is pretty limited (to browsers at least).